joelhulen/MCW-Azure-Synapse-Analytics-end-to-end-solution/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics end-to-end solution.md

 1. Diagram your initial vision for handling the top-level requirements for data loading, data transformation, storage, machine learning modeling, and reporting.

-    * The following diagram illustrates the high level process for the "cold path" of the data pipeline architecture.
+    The following diagram illustrates the high level process for the "cold path" of the data pipeline architecture.
 It begins with ingesting the data from the Oracle, SAP Hana and Teradata sources.
-This can be done within Azure Synapse Analytics using Azure Synapse Pipelines containing the Copy Data activity, which lands the data in Azure Data Lake gen 2.
+This can be done within Azure Synapse Analytics using Azure Synapse Pipelines containing the Copy Data activity, which lands the data in Azure Data Lake Gen2.
 When performing initial exploration of the data in the data lake, the data can be readily explored using Azure Synapse SQL to explore it with T-SQL or using Azure Synapse Spark to explore it within notebooks.

-    * At this stage Mapping Data Flows, which are Synapse Pipeline activities just like the Copy Data activity, can be created using the graphical designer to perform some data preparation tasks.
+    At this stage Mapping Data Flows, which are Synapse Pipeline activities just like the Copy Data activity, can be created using the graphical designer to perform some data preparation tasks.

-    * Next, the data can be transformed and enriched in several ways.
+    Next, the data can be transformed and enriched in several ways.

-    * Azure Synapse SQL offers both serverless and provisioned resource models, offering consumption and billing options to fit the customer's needs.
+    Azure Synapse SQL offers both serverless and provisioned resource models, offering consumption and billing options to fit the customer's needs.
 For predictable performance and cost, provision pools to reserve processing power for data stored in SQL tables.
 For ad hoc or bursty workloads, use the serverless, always-available SQL endpoint.

-    * Azure Synapse SQL Pools and the Azure Synapse SQL serverless endpoint can be used to apply transformations using T-SQL, as can notebooks running in Azure Synapse Spark.
+    Azure Synapse SQL Pools and the Azure Synapse SQL serverless endpoint can be used to apply transformations using T-SQL, as can notebooks running in Azure Synapse Spark.
 A Synapse Pipeline is also commonly used at this stage to define a repeatable process for cleaning, joining, enriching and ultimately loading the data into the Azure Synapse SQL that functions as the serving database.

-    * The serving layer can consist of a dedicated Azure Synapse SQL Pool to provide pre-provisioned compute capacity to serve both data from the relational data warehouse or data sourced from the data lake.
+    The serving layer can consist of a dedicated Azure Synapse SQL Pool to provide pre-provisioned compute capacity to serve both data from the relational data warehouse or data sourced from the data lake.
 Additionally, the serving layer can use Azure Synapse SQL serverless to provide ad-hoc compute capacity for querying data stored in the data lake.
 Either of these serving options can be used by Power BI reports created within Azure Synapse Analytics, or by external applications.
 The important take away from this architecture is that all of the components shown are completely managed within Azure Synapse Analytics.

     ![High level architecture](media/preferred-solution.png)

-    * The following diagram illustrates how they could handle the streaming data, the "hot path".
+    The following diagram illustrates how they could handle the streaming data, the "hot path".
 Twitter tweet data needs to be pulled using a WebJob.
 This WebJob would load the tweets into Event Hubs so that they could be processed reliably using Stream Analytics.
 Stream Analytics can be used both to archive all tweets to the data lake for offline or batch analysis using Azure Synapse SQL provisioned within Azure Synapse Analytics, as well as to send live data to Power BI reports for real-time dashboards and reports.
 The in-store IoT sensors could ingest their data into IoT Hub directly, and by integrating with IoT Hub also benefit from the device management capabilities that IoT Hub enables.
 Ultimately this data would also be processed by another Stream Analytics job and served in the same way as the tweets.

     ![High level architecture](media/preferred-solution-streaming.png)

-    * The following diagram illustrates the approach the Azure Synapse Analytics enables for WWI with regards to machine learning.
+    The following diagram illustrates the approach the Azure Synapse Analytics enables for WWI with regards to machine learning.
 WWI could train their machine learning models using notebooks run within Azure Machine Learning or Azure Synapse Spark.
 They could use their machine learning framework of choice to do so.
 Within this notebook they would convert the model into the ONNX format and then upload the model to Azure Storage.
 From there, they would run a T-SQL script in Azure Synapse SQL to load the model into a table in the database.
 After this, they can use the model within T-SQL scripts running Azure Synapse SQL by loading the model from the table, and using it with the Predict function to score data sourced from a table in the database.
 The scored results could then be used directly or be inserted into a target table for later querying of the predictions.

     ![High level architecture](media/preferred-solution-machine-learning.png)

 *Ingest & Store*

 1. For the solution you recommend, what specific approach would you say to WWI is the most efficient way for moving flat file data from the ingest storage locations to the data lake?

-   - They should follow the pattern of landing data in the data lake first, then ingest from the flat files into relational tables within the data warehouse.
-They can create pipelines that extract the source data and store in Azure Data Lake Store gen 2 as Parquet files.
+    They should follow the pattern of landing data in the data lake first, then ingest from the flat files into relational tables within the data warehouse.
+They can create pipelines that extract the source data and store in Azure Data Lake Store Gen2 as Parquet files.

 2. What storage service would you recommend they use and how would you recommend they structure the folders so they can manage the data at the various levels of refinement?

-    - They should use Azure Data Lake Store (ADLS) gen 2 (Azure Storage with hierarchical file systems).
+    They should use Azure Data Lake Store (ADLS) Gen2 (Azure Storage with hierarchical file systems).

-    - In ADLS, it is a best practice to have a dedicated Storage Account for production, and a separate Storage Account for dev and test workloads.
+    In ADLS, it is a best practice to have a dedicated Storage Account for production, and a separate Storage Account for dev and test workloads.
 This will ensure that dev or test workloads never interfere with production.

-    - One common folder structure is to organize the data in separate folders by degree of refinement.
+    One common folder structure is to organize the data in separate folders by degree of refinement.
 For example a bronze folder contains the raw data, silver contains the cleaned, prepared and integrated data and gold contains data ready to support analytics, which might include final refinements such as pre-computed aggregates.

 3. When it comes to ingesting raw data in batch from new data sources, what data formats could they support with your solution?

-    - CSV, Parquet, ORC, JSON
+    CSV, Parquet, ORC, JSON

 4. How will you ingest streaming data from the in-store IoT devices?

-    - They should collect messages in Event Hub or IoT Hub and process them with Stream Analytics.
+    They should collect messages in Event Hub or IoT Hub and process them with Stream Analytics.

 *Transform*

 1. Before building transformation pipelines or loading it into the data warehouse, how can WWI quickly explore the raw ingested data to understand its contents?

-    - Using Azure Synapse Studio, for any parquet files stored in ADLS, they can right click on a parquet file to query as SQL or as DataFrame in a notebook.
+    Using Azure Synapse Studio, for any parquet files stored in ADLS, they can right click on a parquet file to query as SQL or as DataFrame in a notebook.

 2. When it comes to storing refined versions of the data for possible querying, what data format would you recommend they use?
 Why?

-    - Parquet.
+    Parquet.
 There is industry alignment around the Parquet format for sharing data at the storage layer (e.g., across Hadoop, Databricks, and SQL engine scenarios).
 Parquet is a high-performance, column oriented format optimized for big data scenarios.

 3. Regarding the service you recommend they use for preparing, merging and transforming the data, in which situations can they use the graphical designer and which situations would require code?

-    - They could use Mapping Data Flows that they graphically design in Azure Synapse Studio.
+    They could use Mapping Data Flows that they graphically design in Azure Synapse Studio.
 These code-free data flows provide for scalable execution.
 Data Flows define a domain specific language for transformation and convert that into code that runs on Spark, which runs at scale and provides elasticity for handling growing volumes of data.

-    - They can use code when their data engineers prefer to use Spark to transform the data via DataFrames.
+    They can use code when their data engineers prefer to use Spark to transform the data via DataFrames.

 4. Their data team is accustomed to leveraging open source packages that help them quickly pre-process the data, as well as enable their data scientists to train machine learning models using both Spark and Python.
 Explain how your solution would enable this.

-    - Azure Synapse Analytics supports open source Apache Spark and the execution of Python, Scala and (in the near future) R code.
+    Azure Synapse Analytics supports open source Apache Spark and the execution of Python, Scala and (in the near future) R code.
 Their data team would be able to use the familiar Jupyter notebooks and leverage their favorite libraries.

 5. Does your solution allow their data engineers and data scientists to work within Jupyter notebooks?
 How are libraries managed?

-    - Azure Synapse Spark pools allow the importing of libraries during creation.
+    Azure Synapse Spark pools allow the importing of libraries during creation.

-    - These dependencies are specified using a PIP freeze formatted text document listing the desired library names and versions.
+    These dependencies are specified using a PIP freeze formatted text document listing the desired library names and versions.

-    - The data team can then launch notebooks attached to the Azure Synapse Spark pool and author the code that uses their favorite libraries.
+    The data team can then launch notebooks attached to the Azure Synapse Spark pool and author the code that uses their favorite libraries.

 *Query*